Outsourced-Logic/Skipper/README.md

 * General lack of support/functionality.

-They are open-source projects but they use a suspiciously large amount of files and code, while Skipper can be deployed using 3 .png images and approx. 45 lines of code contained in a single .js file and a .json file.
+* They're open-source projects but they use a suspiciously large amount of files and code, while Skipper can be deployed using 3 .png images and approx. 45 lines of code contained in a single .js file and a .json file.

 <h1>Check out the demo</h1>